superdesk/web-publisher/docs/manual/admin_interface/website_management.rst

 Webhooks

 Webhooks are HTTP callbacks (with associated URLs) defined by the user.
 Some events trigger them.
 Superdesk Publisher uses webhooks to notify external applications when an event happens in Publisher.
-Those events are like when the editor publishes/unpublishes/updates the article when the website administrator creates a new route or creates a menu.
+Examples of these events include: when an editor publishes/unpublishes/updates an article; when a website administrator creates a new route or creates a menu.

 .. image:: 08.png
    :alt: 8) Theme manager
    :align: center

-Next step in site management offers possibilites to choose or change theme (8).
+The next step in site management offers possibilites to choose or change themes (8).

-You can either upload your custom theme or choose one of available themes form list.
-Currently used theme is marked with green background.
+You can either upload your custom theme or choose one of available themes from the list.
+The current theme is highlighted in green.

 .. image:: 09.png
    :alt: 9) Theme customization
    :align: center

-If selected theme supports :doc:`Theme Settings </manual/theme_settings>` you can also customise your theme with GUI.
+If a selected theme supports :doc:`Theme Settings </manual/theme_settings>` you can also customise your theme with GUI.